82deutschmark/Spy-Story1/docs/ChatGPT API Call Chain Documentation.md

 - It gathers state and context, builds a continuation prompt with detailed instructions (including narratives and role/ID requirements), and calls ChatGPT.
 - The ChatGPT API returns a JSON string that must conform to the expected structure.
 - The backend parses this response and creates a new StoryNode, updates missions, and alters character relationships.
-- The new node’s metadata ends up replicating the previous narrative text and choice options.
+- TO BE DETERMINED:  IF new node’s metadata ends up replicating the previous narrative text and choice options or if it is duplicating something else?

 ---

 ## 4. Next Steps / Considerations

-The duplication of the narrative text and choices suggests that our prompt and context might not be “pushing” ChatGPT to generate an extension.
  We may need to:
 - Refine the continuation prompt to differentiate from the prior node’s content.
-- Pass an updated history or trim previous messages appropriately.
+- Pass an updated history or trim previous messages to only the last 500 words.
-- Ensure that the JSON structure sent back does not simply mirror the input but actually includes extended narrative.
+-

 ---